 - These days, all my (face-to-face) Vietnam War classes attempt to include some interaction with veterans; I'm very grateful to the folks at Warrior Storyfield for making that possible!

 I've basically stopped creating class webpages — students seem to want everything in the LMS, and it's too much hassle trying to make and update a separate site.
 However, I've benefited a lot from other people's assignments available out there on the Interwebs, so the interests of openness I'm adding some of my favorite assignments and materials here.
 Feel free to copy as you please, though attribution is of course appreciated (CC-BY-SA).

 In addition, all assignments and materials for the Fall 2017 version of HIST4726, Nation of Immigrants: Immigration in American History are on the class website for that term (I've since changed the course quite a bit, though).

 - The Little Regular Expressionist: This little pamphlet, which is inspired by The Little Schemer by Daniel Friedman and Matthias Felleisen, aims to serve as a gentle introduction to regular expressions.
 (If you happen to find it useful and would like to modify for your own purposes, feel free to download and edit the .tex file.)

-- Ticket tasks: My new favorite type of assignment, I used it in the Spring 2018 Vietnam War class, and am reusing it in Fall 2018 though with some tweaks.
+- Ticket tasks: This was one of my favorites for a while, and I still use them in modified forms.
 Originally, for selected classes, students must complete a "ticket task" ahead of time; it's called that because it's their "ticket" to class discussion.
 (I didn't invent the idea, but I've forgotten who I stole it from.)
 The tasks have a very detailed structure that tries to encourage close reading of documents and articles (if you like, check out the actual tasks).
 I found it was really helpful for me to see students engaging with the material, and I could easily point to common mistakes in thinking.